3DJupp/Solartable/README.md

 \** I purchased a used module on "[eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de)" / classifieds for around **€115**

 \*** There might be other vendors of aluminum profiles, thus I don't want to cut them on my own.
 The advantage of a shop like "[myaluprofil.de](https://www.myaluprofil.de)" is that they offer accessories for the aluminum profiles as well.
-A detailed BoM can be found in the build-section.
+[A detailed BoM can be found in assembly-section](#assembly)

 \**** The amount you want to spend here is depending on the functionalities your table should have.
 Mine is utilizing a combined circuit breaker and RCD.
 Shops like "[reichelt.de](https://www.reichelt.de)" should cover your needs.
 (I also added waterproof connectors, but I explained that in the [section about the electrical installation](#electrical-installation))